 Yes, you will be required to leave your passport and a copy of your I-20 at the Croatian Consulate office.
 Please make sure to bring a copy of your I-20, and do not leave the original.
-The RIT Education Abroad office will give you a return federal express air bill to leave at the consulate for return of your passport.
+The RIT Education Abroad office will give you a return federal express air bill to leave at the consulate for the return of your passport.

 Will I receive my travel visa before I depart?

 You cannot enter Croatia without your travel visa.
 Therefore, it is important to apply as soon as possible and allow enough time for the visa to be approved before you depart the USA.

 When should I submit my temporary stay application?